Linking Numbers in Three-Manifolds: Introduction

 \end{thm}

-We focus here on the case where each pseudo-branch curve lifts to three closed loops because this case is the one we encounter exclusively in our main application (see Section~\ref{dihedral-overview}).
-Of course, computations involving pseudo-branch curves whose pre-images under the branched covering map consist of fewer than three connected components can be done by the same methods (see Section~\ref{fewer-lifts}).
-We also prove a similar formula, Theorem~\ref{pb-b}, for the linking numbers of the lifts of a pseudo-branch curve with a branch curve.
+We have focused here on the case where each pseudo-branch curve lifts to three closed loops because this case is the one we encounter exclusively in our main application~\cite{cahnkjuchukova2018computing}.
+In general, the number of connected components of $f^{-1}(\gamma)$ is determined by the image of $[\gamma]\in\pi_1(S^3-\alpha)$ under the homomorphism $\pi_1(S^3-\alpha)\to D_3$ which determines the branched cover $f$.
+Therefore, the number of components of $f^{-1}(\gamma)$ can be determined from the the link diagram $\alpha\cup\gamma$ where $\alpha$ is 3-colored.
+Computations involving pseudo-branch curves whose pre-images under the branched covering map consist of fewer than three connected components can be carried out using the same techniques; see Section~\ref{fewer-lifts}.
+Theorem~\ref{main-thm} can also be used to compute linking numbers between the branch curves themselves, as well as linking numbers between branch and pseudo-branch curves, as discussed in Sections \ref{brlinking.sec} and \ref{brpblinking.sec}.